-(d) Appointment in the department shall be made in accordance with the following excerpt from the University of Illinois Statutes [hereinafter “Statutes”]: “In each department organized with a head, the head in consultation with the advisory committee shall recommend individuals for academic appointment in the department.”
-(Statutes, Art.
+(d) Faculty Appointment Processes.
+Appointment in the department shall be made in accordance with the following excerpt from the University of Illinois Statutes [hereinafter “Statutes”]: “In each department organized with a head, the head in consultation with the advisory committee shall recommend individuals for academic appointment in the department.”
+(Statutes Art.
 IV, Sec.
-3b)
+3b.)

-(f) Recommendations with respect to possible appointments as a teaching or research professor at any rank (i.e., assistant, associate, or full) shall likewise be preceded by one or more department meetings in which the members of the department faculty have an opportunity to discuss the candidate(s) under consideration and to cast an advisory vote.
-Voting in such cases will be open to both regular faculty and specialized faculty at or above the rank in question who meet the eligibility requirements specified in (c) above.
-The head shall not recommend for appointment as an assistant teaching or research professor anyone who receives the support of less than 50% of the votes cast in the required advisory vote.
-Specialized faculty appointments beyond the rank of teaching or research assistant professor may be recommended by the head only with the support of at least 50% of the votes cast by regular faculty and eligible specialized faculty with or above the rank at issue.
+- Specialized Faculty.
+Recommendations by the head to appoint teaching or research professors at any rank (i.e., assistant, associate, or full) shall be preceded by one or more department meetings in which the regular and specialized members of the department faculty have an opportunity to discuss the candidate(s) under consideration and cast an advisory vote.
+Voting in such cases will be open to both regular faculty and specialized faculty at or above the rank in question who meet the eligibility requirements in Section I(b) above.
+The head shall not recommend anyone for appointment to teaching or research professor who receives less than 50% of the votes.

-(g) Academic personnel with appropriate ranks and qualifications (including faculty whose main appointments are in other units, emeriti, and visiting academic staff) may be granted a 0% appointment in the department by majority vote of the regular and eligible specialized faculty.
+- Associated Faculty.
+Recommendations by the head to appoint an associated faculty member with an appointment under 50% may be made to academic personnel with appropriate ranks and qualifications (including faculty whose main appointments are in other units, emeriti, and visiting academic staff) only after an advisory vote of no less than 50% of the regular and eligible specialized faculty.

 II.
 Administrative Officers

-(a) The department shall be governed by a head, with the duties and responsibilities specified in the University of Illinois Statutes.
+(a) Head.
+The department shall be governed by a head, with the duties and responsibilities specified in the University of Illinois Statutes.
 (See generally Statutes Art.
 4, sec.
 3.)
-The head shall be appointed for a five-year term by the dean of the College of Liberal Arts and Sciences, in consultation with the faculty of the department.
+The head shall be appointed for a five-year term by the dean of the College of Liberal Arts and Sciences, in consultation with the regular faculty of the department.
 A head may be reappointed by the Dean of the College of LAS after consultation with all the faculty (regular, specialized, and affiliated) in the department.

-(b) When an acting or interim head must be appointed, the dean will likewise make the necessary appointment after appropriate consultations with the department faculty.
+(b) Acting or Interim Head.
+When an acting or interim head must be appointed, the dean will likewise make the necessary appointment after appropriate consultation with the department faculty (regular, specialized, and affiliated).

-(c) The head shall administer the department in accordance with the following excerpts from the Statutes:
+(c) Headship Role.
+The head shall administer the department in accordance with the following excerpts from the Statutes:

-(d) The head shall have the power to appoint an associate head, who shall have such duties as are delegated to him/her by the head and are consistent with other applicable Statutes and policies.
+(d) Associate Head.
+The head shall have the power to appoint an associate head, who shall have such duties as are delegated to the associate head by the head and are consistent with other applicable Statutes and policies.

 (e) Director of Undergraduate Studies (DUS).
-The head shall have the power to appoint a director of undergraduate studies (DUS).
-To ensure some degree of procedural continuity, appointment as DUS shall normally be for a five-year term of service concurrent with the head’s own appointment.
-Should the DUS be granted any form of leave accompanied by release from departmental service for either or both semesters of a given academic year within his or her term of office, the head shall appoint an acting DUS to serve for that year.
+The head shall have the power to appoint a director of undergraduate studies.
+To ensure some degree of procedural continuity, appointment as DUS shall normally be for a five-year term of service concurrent with the head’s (or interim head’s) own appointment.
+Should the DUS be granted any form of leave accompanied by release from departmental service for either or both semesters of a given academic year within their term of office, the head shall appoint an acting DUS to serve for that year.
 In recognition of the administrative responsibilities associated with overseeing the undergraduate program, the faculty member acting as DUS in any given academic year shall be assigned a teaching load of three courses over two semesters.

 (f) Director of Graduate Studies (DGS).
-The head shall have the power to appoint a director of graduate studies (DGS).
+The head shall have the power to appoint a director of graduate studies.
 To ensure some degree of procedural continuity, appointment as DGS shall normally be for a five- year term of service concurrent with the head’s own appointment.
-Should the DGS be granted any form of leave accompanied by release from departmental service for either or both semesters of a given academic year within his or her term of office, the head shall appoint an acting DGS to serve for that year.
+Should the DGS be granted any form of leave accompanied by release from departmental service for either or both semesters of a given academic year within their term of office, the head shall appoint an acting DGS to serve for that year.
 In recognition of the administrative responsibilities associated with overseeing the graduate program, the faculty member acting as DGS in any given academic year shall be assigned a teaching load of three courses over two semesters.

 (h) Other Officers, Committees and Committee Chairs.
-In consultation with the advisory committee (see Section III, below), and unless otherwise specified in the Statutes or Bylaws, the head shall appoint other officers of the department, committee chairs, and members of committees each year and when vacancies occur, and specify their duties, powers and charges.
+In consultation with the advisory committee (see Section III, below), and unless otherwise specified in the Statutes or Bylaws, the head shall appoint other officers of the department, committee chairs, and members of committees each year and when vacancies occur, and specify their duties, powers, and charges.